project-zot/project-zot.github.io/docs/user-guides/zli.md

     $ ./zli search subject --help

     List all referrers for this subject.
-The subject can be specified by tag(repo:tag) or by digest" + "(repo@digest)
+The subject can be specified by tag(repo:tag) or by digest" or (repo@digest)

     Usage:
       zli search subject [repo:tag]|[repo@digest] [flags]

     Examples:
-    # For referrers search specify the referred subject using its full digest or tag:
+    # For referrers search specify the referred subject using it's full digest or tag:
       zli search subject "repo@sha256:f9a0981..."
       zli search subject "repo:tag"

     Flags:
       -h, --help             help for subject
+          --sort-by string   Options for sorting the output: [update-time, alpha-asc, alpha-dsc] (default "alpha-asc")

     Global Flags:
           --config string   Specify the registry configuration to use for connection